-Position: Principal Scientist, Field: Coastal research, Organisation: National Institute of Water and Atmospheric Research, Hamilton.
+Position: Principal Scientist, National Institute of Water and Atmospheric Research (NIWA), Hamilton

 Dr Rob Bell is a research scientist at NIWA in Hamilton.
 He studies ocean waves, including storm surges and tsunamis, and has a particular interest in sea-level changes.
 He is also a member of the Tsunami Experts Panel, which provides advice when there is a tsunami threat to New Zealand.